Dahomey: Rule of Ghezo (1818–1859)

-End of the kingdom
+End

 The kingdom fought the First Franco-Dahomean War and Second Franco-Dahomean War with France.
 The kingdom was reduced and made a French protectorate in 1894.

 In 1904, the area became part of a French colony, French Dahomey.

 In 1958, French Dahomey became the self-governing colony called the Republic of Dahomey and gained full independence in 1960.
 It was renamed in 1975 the People's Republic of Benin and in 1991 the Republic of Benin.

-Modern history
+Modernity

 Today, the kingdom continues to exist as a constituent monarchy located within Benin.
 Its rulers no longer hold any official powers under Benin's constitution, but they retain some political and economic influence.
 Modern kings participate in important Vodun religious festivals and other traditional ceremonies.

 Politics

 Early writings often presented the kingdom as an absolute monarchy led by a despotic king.
-However, these depictions were often deployed as arguments by different sides in the slave trade debates, mainly in the United Kingdom, and as such were probably exaggerations.
+These depictions were often deployed as arguments by different sides in the slave trade debates, mainly in the United Kingdom, and as such were probably exaggerations.
 Recent historical work has emphasized the limits of monarchical power in the Kingdom of Dahomey.
 Historian John C. Yoder, with attention to the Great Council in the kingdom, argued that its activities do not "imply that Dahomey's government was democratic or even that her politics approximated those of nineteenth-century European monarchies.
-However, such evidence does support the thesis that governmental decisions were molded by conscious responses to internal political pressures as well as by executive fiat."
+Such evidence supports the thesis that governmental decisions were molded by conscious responses to internal political pressures as well as by executive fiat."
 The primary political divisions revolved around villages with chiefs and administrative posts appointed by the king and acting as his representatives to adjudicate disputes in the village.

-The king
+King

 The King of Dahomey (Ahosu in the Fon language) was the sovereign power of the kingdom.
 All of the kings claimed to be part of the Alladaxonou dynasty, claiming descent from the royal family in Allada.
 Much of the succession rules and administrative structures were created early by Kings Houegbadja, Akaba, and Agaja.
 Succession through the male members of the line was the norm, with the kingship typically (but not always) going to the oldest son.
 The king was selected largely through discussion and decision in the meetings of the Great Council, although how this operated was not always clear.
 The Great Council brought together a host of different dignitaries from throughout the kingdom yearly to meet at the Annual Customs of Dahomey.
 Discussions would be lengthy and included members, both men and women, from throughout the kingdom.
 At the end of the discussions, the king would declare the consensus of the group.